-New, revised or amending Accounting Standards and Interpretations adopted
+New or amended Accounting Standards and Interpretations adopted

 The Group has adopted all of the new, revised or amending Accounting Standards and Interpretations issued by the Australian Accounting Standards Board ('AASB') that are mandatory for the current reporting period.

 Any new, revised or amending Accounting Standards or Interpretations that are not yet mandatory have not been early adopted.